ibexa/documentation-developer/docs/updating/upgrading_to_v3.md

 If your code extends the REST API, you need to modify namespaces.
 The `eZ\Publish\Core\REST` and `eZ\Publish\Core\REST\Common\` namespaces have been replaced by `EzSystems\EzPlatformRest`.
-This is due to the fact that REST code has been moved from kernel to a new `ezpublish-rest` package.
+This is due to the fact that REST code has been moved from Kernel to a new `ezpublish-rest` package.

 #### Custom installers